 - Roger Davies – Tackle and Shoot Chaser and Captain

 The team’s special move is called the Burdish of Raven.
 It is the most offensively powerful of all the teams, at Hogwarts or the World Cup.
-First, the three Chasers go up in the air, and then the passing and special move Chasers look on as they loop and go down.
-As they pass, Roger Davies punches the special move Chaser who kicks the passing Chaser and leaves the way clear for Jeremy Stretton to shoot.
-Randolph Burrow scores and finally Roger Davies scores, totaling 30 points.
+First, the three Chasers go up in the air and the Passing and Special Move Chasers look on as they loop and go down.
+As they pass, Roger Davies punches the Special Move Chaser, who kicks the Passing Chaser and leaves the way clear for Jeremy Stretton to shoot.
+Randolph Burrow scores and finally, Roger Davies scores, totaling 30 points.

 - Adrian Pucey – Special Move Chaser

 - Graham Montague – Tackle and Shoot Chaser

 - Marcus Flint – Passing Chaser and Captain

 - Peregrine Derrick – Beater

 The team’s special move is the Zeeburger Slither.
 It is very brutal.
 All the players, except Malfoy and Bletchley, knock the opponent Passing and Special Move Chasers out of the way and leave the Tackle and Shoot Chaser screaming.
 Next, they use cobbing on the Keeper with no penalty.
 Montague scores and Pucey kicks it to Flint, who scores it again, totaling 20 points and slightly reducing the opponent’s Snitch Bar.

 - Kelley Whakkaarangapawarau – Beater